cpp-codemonkey/VS-UE4-Templates/README.md

 Instead, click the "Browse" button and change it to:
 MyProject\Source\MyProject.

 And, of course, give a more meaningful name other than the default supplied.
+Note that the next time you add a class in the same edit session, the location will be correct.
+This only seems to happen with Unreal projects in VS and I think it's due to the fact that they've set the project directory to that intermediate dir ProjectFiles.

 See the install.txt file for instructions on how to isntall.